 Jack Resneck Jr., MD

 Passionate about advocacy for physicians and patients, Dr. Resneck has held several leadership positions in organized medicine.
 In addition to his work with the AMA, he served as president of the California Society for Dermatology and Dermatologic Surgery and has been active with the California Medical Association.
 Dr. Resneck was elected to the board of directors of the American Academy of Dermatology (AAD), and previously chaired its Council of Government Affairs, Health Policy and Practice.
 The AAD has awarded him several presidential citations, as well as its prestigious Clarence S. Livingood Award and Lectureship.
-Dr. Resneck is also a member of the editorial board of the Journal of the American Academy of Dermatology.
+Dr. Resneck has testified twice in Congressional hearings on the topics of telemedicine and high drug prices.

 Dr. Resneck has a busy clinical practice and cares for patients with a wide range of skin diseases.
-He is active in health services research, and he has published studies in many prominent medical journals.
-He is a sought after speaker and has given dozens of invited lectureships around the country.
-Dr. Resneck’s community service endeavors have focused on providing care to patients with HIV-infection and skin disease in East Africa and fundraising for dermatology research.
+He is active in health services research, and his studies on patient access to care, health care delivery, telemedicine and public health have been published in prominent journals and attracted national media attention.
+He is a sought-after speaker and has given dozens of invited lectureships around the country.
+Dr. Resneck is also a member of the editorial board of the Journal of the American Academy of Dermatology and the board of directors of the National Quality Forum.

 Raised in Louisiana, Dr. Resneck received his BA in public policy from Brown University and his MD from UCSF where he also completed his internship in internal medicine, residency in dermatology and health policy fellowship.
 Dr. Resneck lives in San Rafael, Calif., with his wife Ellen and their two children.